Is Functional Medicine Science or Quackery?

 Orthomolecular Medicine is one of the forerunners of a Functional approach.
 It fundamentally states that the basis for health is good nutrition, and that “good nutrition” is different for each of us because we all have unique nutritional needs.

-Similarly, an MTHFR polymorphism can make it difficult to use the folate coming into the body through diet alone.
-Therefore someone with this gene mutation, if activated, would have a greater need to address their body’s needs for folate, and may even need to address how the body has grown accustomed to functioning without access to this much needed nutrient.
+Another example would be that someone with an MTHFR polymorphism, if activated, may have a greater need to address their body’s needs for folate, and may even need to address how the body has grown accustomed to functioning without access to it.

 How Functional Nutrition compliments Western medicine